How We Reviewed IdentityForce

 Yes.
 The company’s four-pillar strategy — monitor, alert, control, and recover — allows it to stay on top of any situation involving your identity or credit.
 It searches out places you’d probably never want to explore, like the darknet, to ensure that there is no trace of your life available to those who would harm you.
 That full-spectrum monitoring is quick to detect the illegal selling of your personal, financial, or credit information, with an early warning system sending you alerts to your smartphone, tablet, or computer.
 And if you do experience an identity theft, the company offers full-service, round-the-clock recovery services.

 It’s worth noting that those recovery services only kick in if you’ve had a breach while your contract is in force; if you’ve had a previous problem with identity theft before signing up with IdentityForce, you’re on your own.
-Another point worth noting: The company only monitors your credit agency ratings with the Big Three (Experian, Equifax, and TransUnion) with its slightly more expensive UltraSecure+Credit program.
+Another point worth noting: The company monitors your credit agency ratings with the Big Three (Experian, Equifax, and TransUnion) only with its slightly more expensive UltraSecure+Credit program.
 But at roughly $20 per month, you get a lot for your money.

 Try it for free